openebs-archive/openebs-docs/docs/postgres.md

 3. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on cStor pool.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 The storage pool is created using the steps provided in the [Configure StoragePool](/docs/next/configurepools.html) section.
-Since PostgreSQL is a StaefulSet application, it requires only one replication at the storage level.
+Since PostgreSQL is a StatefulSet application, it requires only one replication at the storage level.
 So cStor volume `replicaCount` is 1.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 1 is provided in the configuration details below.

-## Deployment of PostgreSQL with openEBS
+## Deployment of PostgreSQL with OpenEBS

 The Postgres pods are configured as primary/master or as replica/slave by a startup script which decides the role based on ordinality assigned to the pod.